wlerin/feralfilehosting/Feral Wiki/Software/Squid Proxy - Anonymous Forward Proxy Setup/readme.md

 Modify this section only:

-**1:** `username` needs to be changed to atch the user you created in step 1 in the `~/.squidauth` file.
+**1:** `username` needs to be changed to match the user you created in Step 1 in the `~/.squidauth` file.
+**2:** Change `MyRealm` to the what was set with the `htdigest` command in Step 1.
-**2:** Full paths should already match your slots if you ran the `sed` command.
-Othewise edit them to mact your slots full path.
+**3:** Full paths should already match your slots if you ran the `sed` command.
+Otherwise edit them to match your slots full path.
-**3:** The port should have been randomised for you  if you ran the `sed` commands so just take not of it.
+**4:** The port should have been randomised for you  if you ran the `sed` commands so just take not of it.
 Otherwise change the port to something between `10000` and `50000`

 **Important note:**  The helpers required for authentication are located in `~/libexec`.
 For example `basic_ncsa_auth`

 ~~~
 # And finally deny all other access to this proxy
+# Basic Auth Start
-auth_param basic program /media/DiskID/username/libexec/basic_ncsa_auth /media/DiskID/username/.squidauth
+# auth_param basic program /media/DiskID/username/libexec/basic_ncsa_auth /media/DiskID/username/.squidbasic
+# Basic Auth End
+# Digest Auth Start
+auth_param digest program /media/DiskID/username/libexec/digest_file_auth -c /media/DiskID/username/.squidauth
+auth_param digest children 10
+auth_param digest realm MyRealm
+# Digest Auth End
 acl username proxy_auth REQUIRED
 http_access allow username
 http_access deny all